CSR and human rights

 Impact management with O’Hongana Manyawa

 Parts of Halmahera are home to the O Hongana Manyawa, also known as the Forest Tobelo, a mixed group of jungle dwellers, semi-nomadic who live in the island’s interior forests.
-The Tobelo people, of which the Forest Tobelo are a subset, are one of the 32 ethnic groups of the Northern Moluccas.
+The Tobelo people, of which the Forest Tobelo are a subset, are one of the 32 ethnic groups of the North Maluku.
 The name “Forest Tobelo” was coined by anthropologist Christopher Duncan, an international expert on these people, in 1997, to distinguish this Tobelo-speaking group from other Tobelo-speaking groups.
 As for the group itself, it calls itself O hongana manyawa or O fongana ma nyawa, meaning “people of the forest”, thus differentiating itself from the O berera ma nyawa who settled in the villages and on the coast.

 The initial distribution of the Tobelo forest took shape at the beginning of the 20ème century.
 In 1915, the Dutch colonial government proposed that certain localities become settlement areas.
 However, a large part of the community chose to move into the forest, later called Forest Tobelo, after the colonial government attempted to levy taxes in these settlement areas.[1].